Resources

 Tenants hate when they can’t find their landlord if there’s a major problem, and landlords hate when tenants surprise them with long-term issues they’ve been attempting to manage without their guidance.

-Get more insight in Communication Solutions for Landlords and Tenants.
+Get more insight: Communication Solutions for Landlords and Tenants

-The inability to pay rent in full or on time is a common issue, but it’s exacerbated by the fact there’s been silence from the tenants after the payment date has passed.
-The landlord prefers to understand the issues ahead so that they too can prepare their finances.
+The inability to pay rent in full or on time is a common issue, but it’s often exacerbated when there’s been silence from the tenants after the payment date has passed.
+The landlord prefers to understand the issues ahead so that they, too, can prepare their finances.
 Remember, a rental house is a business.

 Pest infestation is a problem that grows out of hand quickly.
-Although you may have been trying to manage a squirrel nest in the attic on your own, it’s likely that you’re not a pest removal specialist and the damages will grow worse by the day.
-Tell your landlord about the problem so they can decide how far to let the DIY treatment go.
-This communication protects the tenant from liability and protects the property from expensive repair.
+Although renters can try to manage a squirrel nest in the attic on their own, they're likely not a pest removal specialist, and the damages will grow worse by the day.
+Tell the landlord about the problem so they can decide how far to let the DIY treatment go.
+This communication protects the tenant from liability and the property from expensive repairs.

 Ask About Decorating

 Here’s the bottom line up front.
-If your home decorating improves the property, your landlord will likely approve the update after they’ve seen the paint or plans for the change, especially if you’re willing to cover the costs.
-If you feel it's the homeowner’s responsibility to pay, that’s a discussion to be had up front, not an unwelcome reveal on the move-out date.
-See Don’t Hide Problems, People, or Pets above.
+If home decorating improves the property, the landlord will likely approve the update after seeing the paint or plans for the change, especially if the tenant is willing to cover the costs.
+At times when the renter feels it's the homeowner’s responsibility to pay, that’s a discussion to be had up front, not an unwelcome reveal on the move-out date.

-Think as the business owner would and suggest improvements that make you happy and increase the property’s appeal.
+Think as the business owner would and suggest improvements that increase the property’s appeal.
 Neutral paint, a light fixture swap, or ceiling fan installation are strong property enhancements to present to the landlord.

-If your tastes are very specific--say your child really wants a bubble gum pink bedroom--just ask.
-The homeowner could eagerly approve, but may require a neutral color repaint before you leave.
+When a tenant's tastes are specific (say a child really wants a bubble gum pink bedroom), they should ask.
+The homeowner could eagerly approve but may require a neutral color repaint before moving out.
 Homeowners prefer happy tenants because they’re more likely to take better care of the property and extend their lease, so some personalization is usually on the negotiation table.

 If you need inspiration, read Decorate Your Rental Without Losing Your Deposit

-Don’t make major changes, such as adding a deck or replacing a bathroom vanity without explicit, written permission from the owner.
-If you proceed, it’s also a good idea to have them involved with the progress to make sure everyone agrees with the transformation and the end product.
+Don’t make major changes, such as adding a deck or replacing a bathroom vanity, without explicit, written permission from the owner.
+It’s also a good idea to involve them in the progress to ensure everyone agrees with the transformation and the end product.

 Go the Extra Mile

-Want to make an unforgettable impression on your landlord so they’ll happily send a reference for the next rental property?
-Here’s a list of small, but impactful ideas to earn a gold star as a tenant.
+Want to make an unforgettable impression so the landlord will happily send a reference for the next rental property?
+Here’s a list of impactful ideas that will earn a gold star as a tenant.

-• Put protective pads on furniture feet to avoid marking floors
+• Put protective pads on the furniture's feet to avoid marking floors.

-• Don’t leave your version of a “clean home” up for debate; it should be obvious.
+• Don’t leave the definition of a “clean home” up for debate; it should be obvious.

 • Let the homeowners know if their mail accidentally arrives.